ietf-wg-cellar/flac-specification/flac.md

 ## Subframes

 Following the frame header are a number of subframes equal to the number of audio channels.
+Note that as subframes contain a bitstream that does not necessarily has to be a whole number of bytes, only the first subframe always starts at a byte boundary.

 ### Subframe header
 Each subframe starts with a header.
 The first bit of the header MUST be 0, followed by 6 bits describing which subframe type is used according to the following table, where v is the value of the 6 bits as an unsigned number.